BloodyAngel22/FinanceTrack/README.md

 This tracker for a single user.

 This project is a simple web application that allows users to track their financial activities.
 It uses ASP.NET Core, Entity Framework Core, and PostgreSQL.
 It is still in development and has a lot of work to do.
-It is still in progress and has some bugs.
 I will update it as soon as I have time.

 ## Dependencies